dansmyers/IntroToCS-Spring-2021/Labs/13-Get_Ye_Flask.md

 Take a look at the code for a moment.
 It's more complicated than our previous pages, but you can identify a few elements:

-- The tags that define an input textbox and the submit button.
+- There are two tags that define an input textbox and the submit button.

 - The `<div>` tag creates a "division" of the page.
 It doesn't do anything by itself, but can be used to identify a region of the page that might be manipulated by JavaScript code later.
 In our case, the `<div>` section will hold the server's response.

 - The JavaScript code is in a `<script>` block.

+- `document.getElementById` retrieves a reference to the button element, then assigns a JavaScript function to run when the user clicks the button.

 - The script uses a built-in feature called `XmlHttpRequest` to send a request to the server.